sshsrn/Cloud-Community_GCP-Learnings/DeployOnCloudRun2.md

 # Starting our application
 CMD node index.js
 ```
-* Now, to build the docker image for both the frontend and backend, run the following command:
+* Next step is to build the docker image for both the frontend and backend.
+For this, run the following command:
 ```bash
 docker-compose build
 ```